maddindeiss/iot-docker-mqtt-setup/README.md

 ## Install

-You will need to install git first to checkout the repository or download manually
+You will need to install git to check out the repository or download it manually

 ```
 sudo apt install git